amassi7/a-study-in-sentiment-analysis-py/README.md

 The last chunk uses the hugging face `transformers/pipeline` to analyze the text. https://huggingface.co/docs/transformers/main_classes/pipelines

 #Use:
-Just extract Archive.zip in the same directory and run `python3 sentiment_analyzer.py`.
+Just download archive.zip from the Kaggle link above, extract it inside the directory `sentiment_analysis`, and run `python3 sentiment_analyzer.py`.